Tony Blair: Prime Minister (1997–2007)

-Blair became Prime Minister of the United Kingdom on 2 May 1997; aged 43, he was the youngest person to reach that office since Lord Liverpool became prime minister aged 42 in 1812.
+Blair became Prime Minister of the United Kingdom on 2 May 1997, following Labour's landslide victory at the 1997 general election.
+Aged 43, he was the youngest person to reach that office since Lord Liverpool became prime minister aged 42 in 1812.
 He was also the first prime minister born after the Second World War and the accession of Elizabeth II to the throne.
 With victories in 1997, 2001, and 2005, Blair was the Labour Party's longest-serving prime minister, and the first person to lead the party to three consecutive general election victories.